 - Low levels of oxygen in the blood

 - Some prescription and over-the-counter medications (including some cold medications that contain pseudoephedrine, asthma drugs, beta-blockers, and anti-arrhythmics, to name a few)

 - Some recreational drugs (such as cocaine)

-Behaving anxiously activates the stress response.
+As for racing heart symptoms and anxiety, behaving anxiously activates the stress response.
 The stress response immediately causes specific physiological, psychological, and emotional changes in the body that enhance the body's ability to deal with a threat—to either fight with or flee from it—which is the reason the stress response is often referred to as the fight or flight response.